qstudio/export-user-data/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Moved all internal action hooks to admin_init to allow for internal function loading

 = 1.3.0 =
-* Added extra data sanitization before outputting to file - thanks to Hely Shah <helyhshah@gmail.com> for te heads-up
+* Added extra data sanitization before outputting to file - thanks to Hely Shah <helyhshah@gmail.com> for the heads-up

 = 1.2.8 =
 * New: Added load_buddypress() methods to test for buddypress and load up if missing